 - Zacamil, Tepecoyo

 Comunidad Maria del Campo

 La Familia Quintanilla, a large campesino family from Suchitoto, also lives in the community of San Antonio Abad.
 Because of the violence related to the civil war, they had to flee their home in the early 80’s to find refuge in the city and are now accustomed to an urban lifestyle.
 Most of the children are studying or working in the greater San Salvador area.
-Their family and neighborhood consist of many individuals striving towards social change through participation in Christian base communities and environmental organizations.
+Their family and neighborhood consist of many individuals striving towards social change through participation in Christian base communities, environmental organizations, and community organizing.

 Tepecoyo is a rural community located about 1 hour from San Salvador in the department of La Libertad.
-The area of Tepecoyo historically has been a coffee growing area.
-Other crops that are grown are corn, maicillo (a small corn-substitute grain), beans and tobacco.
 Primarily, the people have dedicated themselves to the cultivation of coffee, brick making, and the production of milk products such as cheese.
 However, with the fall in coffee prices, many of the landowners are no longer producing coffee, leaving most people in the area without work or income.
 As a result, many families have been forced to look for work in the city in order to meet basic needs for their families.
 La Javia is a nearby rural village just outside of the small town of Tepecoyo and is made up of 3 zones.

-Role of Casa Student: Students spend most of their time in the house where the community kitchen is run, building strong relationships with the families who live there as well as the families and children who come for meals.
-Students plan simple English classes for the children of the community, and accompany the mothers with the preparation and distribution of food in the community kitchen.
-Students also have opportunity to get to know members of the larger community through visiting homes of community members located in the hills of the community.
+Role of Casa Student: Students spend most of their time in the house where the community kitchen is run, building relationships with the families who live there as well as the families and children who come for meals.
+Students plan simple English classes for the children of the community and accompany the mothers with the preparation and distribution of food in the community kitchen.
+Students also have opportunity to get to know members of the larger community through visiting homes of community members located in the hills of La Javia.

 San Miguel Tepezontes